Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have Blindsight with a range of 10 feet.

 ###### Fog of War
-Exploiting the distractions of battle, you have **:d20-adv: Advantage**{ .d20 } on any Dexterity (Stealth) check you make as part of the Hide Action during combat.
+Exploiting the distractions of battle, you have **:d20-adv: Advantage**{.d20} on any Dexterity (Stealth) check you make as part of the Hide Action during combat.

 ###### Sniper
 If you make an attack roll while hidden and the roll misses, making the attack roll doesn't end the Hidden condition on you.